yunojuno/django-appmail/README.md

 ## Compatibility

-This project requires Django 4.2+ and Python 3.9+.
+This project requires Python 3.12+ and Django 5.2-6.0.

 ## Background